Loitering: Australia

+Additional provisions may apply depending on the circumstances, i.e. if the offender is intoxicated, or is a sex offender.

 England and Wales

-The Vagrancy Act 1824 was designed to prevent suspects and infamous thieves from lingering about certain places.
+The Vagrancy Act 1824 was designed to prevent suspects and infamous thieves from "lingering about" certain places.
 This was modified slightly by 34 & 35 Vict. c.112, the Prevention of Crimes Act 1871, and 54 & 55 Vict. c.69, the Penal Servitude Act 1891, which introduced the phrase "loitering with intent".
 The Vagrancy Act 1898 was passed, then both were repealed by the Sexual Offences Act 2003.

 The Vagrancy Act 1824 permits in section 6 "any person whatsoever" to apprehend offenders and to bring them directly before a Justice of the Peace.
 The same section creates a duty on "any Constable or other Peace Officer" to apprehend and bring them before a justice of the peace, or be charged with "Neglect of Duty", punishable in section 11 by a fine of five pounds or three months in jail.
 The same Act provides disbursements from the general funds of Council for expenses of Prosecutors and Witnesses.
 Classes of persons that the Act was designed to dissuade, on penalty of three months at hard labor, include: